coredataengineers/CDE-BOOTCAMP/12_apache_kafka/00-Kafka-Overview/README.md

 # Introduction

-If you are here, I want to give you a heartwarming congratulations, because you are about to explore and understand the beautiful world of `Apache Kafka`
+If you are here, I want to give you a heartwarming congratulations, because you are about to explore and understand the beautiful world of `Apache Kafka`.
+The contents of the Kafka module is based on [Confluent Kafka](https://docs.confluent.io/), the original creators of Apache Kafka.

 We won't go straight into it, I would like you to understand what happened before event streaming as we know it today.